marigold-dev/training-dapp-shifumi/README.md

 Click on the Disconnect button to logout

-## Step 5 : Play on a session
+## Step 5 : Play on a game session

 Click on `New Game` button from Home page and then create a new game Confirm the operation with your wallet

-You are redirected the new game session page (that is empty)
+You are redirected the new game session page (that is blank page right now)

 Edit the file `./src/SessionScreen.tsx`